Roy-Shubhajit/InSig-GNN/README.md

+## This is the repository for the paper "**Subgraph Counting with Graph Neural Networks via Fragmentation**".

 # InSig-GNN

-## This is the repository for the paper "**Improving Expressivity of Graph Neural Networks using Localization**".

 ![model_new](Image/model_new.png)

 # InsideOut-GNN